 ASX Recommendation Statement Commentary Compliant with ASX Recommendation / Explanation for Departure 7.4 - A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.
 The Company operates in a business that has exposure to environmental risk in relation to exploration and development of its projects.
 The Company ensures that all environmental requirements especially in relation to rehabilitation of its exploration sites is completed in a timely manner and in accordance with Governmental requirements.
-Yes Principle 8: Remunerate fairly and responsibly A listed entity should pay director remuneration sufficient to and to align their interests with the creation of value for secu attract and retain high quality directors and design its executive remuneral rity holders and with the entity's values and risk appetite. tion to attract, retain and motivate high quality senior executives 8.1 - The board of a listed entity should: (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+Yes attract and retain high quality directors and design its executive remunerat tion to attract, retain and motivate high quality senior executives and to align their interests with the creation of value for secures 8.1 - The board of a listed entity should: (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
 The Company does not have a Remuneration Committee.
 Remuneration is the responsibility of the Board and Senior Management.
 The Board is responsible for setting and reviewing the appropriateness of the nature and amount of remuneration of Senior Management on a periodic basis by reference to relevant market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality management team.
 No - Due to the early stage of development and small size of the Company, a separate remuneration committee was not considered to add any efficiency to the process of determining the levels of remuneration for the Directors and key executives.
 The Board considers that it is more appropriate to set aside time at Board meetings to specifically address matters that would ordinarily fall to a remuneration committee.
 All matters of remuneration will continue to be in accordance with Corporations Act requirements, especially in respect of related party transactions.
 That is, none of the Directors participate in any deliberations regarding their own remuneration or related issues.
 8.2 - A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
 Disclosure as to the nature and amount of remuneration paid to the Directors of the Company is included in the Directors report and notes to the financial statements in the Company's annual report each year.
 The structure and objectives of the remuneration policy and its links to the Company's performance is disclosed in the annual Directors' Report.
 It is the Company's objective to provide maximum stakeholder benefit from the retention of a high quality Board and Executive team by remunerating Directors and other Key Management Personnel fairly and appropriately with reference to relevant employment market conditions.
 To assist in achieving this objective, the Board considers the nature and amount of Executive Directors' and Officers' emoluments alongside the company's financial and operational performance.
-In accordance with best practice corporate governance, the structure of Executive and Non-Executive Director remuneration is separate and distinct.
 Yes